gtech/tolerance/README.md

 ### From release

-1. Download the latest `.zip` from [Releases](https://github.com/gtech/tolerance/releases)
+Download the latest `.zip` for your browser from [Releases](https://github.com/gtech/tolerance/releases).

-2. Unzip the file
-3. Open Chrome → `chrome://extensions`
+**Chrome:**
+1. Unzip `tolerance-chrome.zip`
+2. Go to `chrome://extensions`
-4. Enable "Developer mode" (top right)
+3. Enable "Developer mode" (top right)
-5. Click "Load unpacked" and select the unzipped folder
+4. Click "Load unpacked" and select the unzipped folder

+**Firefox:**
+1. Unzip `tolerance-firefox.zip`
+2. Go to `about:debugging#/runtime/this-firefox`
+3. Click "Load Temporary Add-on"
+4. Select `manifest.json` from the unzipped folder

 ### Build from source